needle-mirror/com.unity.xr.arcore/Documentation~/arcore-occlusion.md

 > [!NOTE]
 > Both raw and smoothed are always available if depth is supported, regardless of the value of [environmentDepthTemporalSmoothingEnabled](xref:UnityEngine.XR.ARSubsystems.XROcclusionSubsystem.environmentDepthTemporalSmoothingEnabled).

+For more examples that use occlusion, see the [AR Foundation Samples repo](https://github.com/Unity-Technologies/arfoundation-samples).

 ## Requirements

 Environment depth requires a device with depth support.
 See [ARCore supported devices](https://developers.google.com/ar/devices) for a list of devices that support depth ("Supports Depth API" in the Comments column).